aurbac/aws-systems-manager/tutorials/preparing-the-environment-and-inventory.md

   g\.
 Check the box `I acknowledge that AWS CloudFormation might create IAM resources.` and click **Create**.

 1.6\.
-Launch the [CloudFormation template AURBAC-AWS-SSM-Requirements.yaml](../AURBAC-AWS-SSM-Requirements.yaml) to create the S3 bucket and the role for the maintenance window task.
+Download the [CloudFormation template AURBAC-AWS-SSM-Requirements.yaml](../AURBAC-AWS-SSM-Requirements.yaml) and launch to create the Amazon S3 buckets, CloudWatch Log Group and the IAM Role for the maintenance window task.

   a\.
 Open the AWS CloudFormation console at https://console.aws.amazon.com/cloudformation